PrinceOfPuppers/wythoff-construct/README.md

 ```
 pip install wythoff-construct
 ```
+Note wythoff-construct requires python version 3.6 to 3.8. version 3.9 will be supported as soon as vtk (a dependancy) supports 3.9.

 # USAGE
 Once installed using pip the following command will launch the application from any working directory